 Prior Alliance Accomplishments to Build Upon

 NEEA worked with ENERGY STAR, to drive higher specifications, and encouraged state and federal energy standards for energy-efficient televisions while increasing the availability of energy-efficient TV’s on retail shelves.
-From 2010-2014, this effort resulted in 42.7 aMW beyond what have occurred naturally in the market without intervention.
+From 2010-2014, this effort resulted in savings of 42.7 aMW beyond what have occurred naturally in the market without intervention.

 The Retail Platform launched in 2014 and has resulted in deeper relationships with strategic national retailers and extra-regional partners, providing access to full category sales data to help inform program opportunities for the alliance.
 It has also given the region greater influence on the ENERGY STAR specification process.